 (1) In this section —

-“reportable situation” means a situation that involves dangerous goods and that is prescribed by the regulations to be a reportable situation.
+reportable situation means a situation that involves dangerous goods and that is prescribed by the regulations to be a reportable situation.

 (2) If in the course of storing, handling or transporting dangerous goods a reportable situation arises, any person who to any extent has the control or management of the dangerous goods involved must as soon as reasonably practicable report the situation to a DGO.